American marten: Food habits

-American marten are opportunistic predators, influenced by local and seasonal abundance and availability of potential prey.
-They require about 80 cal/day while at rest, the equivalent of about three voles (Microtus, Myodes, and Phenacomys spp.).
-Voles dominate diets throughout the American marten's geographic range, though larger prey—particularly snowshoe hares and American red squirrels—may be important, particularly in winter.
-Red-backed voles (Myodes spp.) are generally taken in proportion to their availability, while meadow voles (Microtus spp.) are taken in excess of their availability in most areas.
+American martens are opportunistic predators, influenced by local and seasonal abundance and availability of potential prey.
+They require about 80 kcal/day while at rest, the equivalent of about three voles (Microtus, Myodes, and Phenacomys spp.).
+Voles dominate diets throughout the American marten's geographic range, though larger prey, particularly snowshoe hares and American red squirrels, may be important, particularly in winter.
+Red-backed voles (Myodes spp.) are generally taken in proportion to their availability, while meadow voles (Microtus spp.) are taken preferably in most areas.
 Deer mice (Peromyscus maniculatus), shrews (Soricidae), birds, and carrion are generally eaten less than expected, but may be important food items in areas lacking alternative prey species.

-American marten diet may shift seasonally or annually.
+American martens' diet may shift seasonally or annually.
 Generally, diet is more diverse in summer than winter, with summer diets containing more fruit, nuts, vegetation, and insects.
-Diet is generally more diverse with the American marten's distribution compared to Pacific marten's, though there is high diversity in the Pacific states.
-American marten exhibit the least diet diversity in the subarctic, though diversity may also be low in areas where the diet is dominated by large prey species (e.g., snowshoe hares or red squirrels).
+Diet is generally more diverse with the American marten's distribution compared to Pacific marten's, though high diversity occurs in the Pacific states.
+American martens exhibit the least diet diversity in the subarctic, though diversity may also be low in areas where the diet is dominated by large prey species (e.g., snowshoe hares or red squirrels).

-American marten may be important seed dispersers; seeds generally pass through the animal intact, and seeds are likely germinable.
-One study from Chichagof Island, southeast Alaska, found that Alaska blueberry (Vaccinium alaskensis) and oval leaf huckleberry (V. ovalifolium) seeds had higher germination rates after passing through the gut of American marten compared to seeds that dropped from the parent plant.
-Analyses of American marten movement and seed passage rates suggested that American marten could disperse seeds long distances: 54% of the distances analyzed were >0.3-mile (0.5 km).
+American martens may be important seed dispersers; seeds generally pass through the animal intact and are likely germinable.
+One study from Chichagof Island, southeast Alaska, found that Alaska blueberry (Vaccinium alaskensis) and oval-leaf huckleberry (V. ovalifolium) seeds had higher germination rates after passing through the gut of American martens compared to seeds that dropped from the parent plant.
+Analyses of American marten movement and seed-passage rates suggested that American martens could disperse seeds long distances; 54% of the distances analyzed were more than 0.3-mi (0.5 km).